 Playful Olfactory Skills

 In this discipline, the sense of smell and play are the real protagonists.
-Organized in several difficulty levels, it involves tests of reliability and obedience, alternating with other practices in which the dog can practice recognizing scent traces, always in relation to and synergy with its owner.
+Organized in several difficulty levels, it involves tests of reliability and obedience, alternating with other practices in which the dog can practice recognizing scent traces, always about and synergy with its owner.

 Obedience